 I’m fairly ambivalent on regulation.
 My biggest concern is time and effort spent trying to achieve it could be better spent elsewhere.
 Councils and bus operators locked in disputes over the introduction of regulation means that efforts towards more progressive developments that help travellers such as bus priority, smart ticketing and better bus schemes are hindered.

 The biggest issue facing buses is congestion.
 Whilst, buses appear to dominate our city centres (people seem to ignore all of the delivery vehicles, taxis and private cars), they are expected to share the majority of their route with general traffic.
 Councils offer sparing support on bus priority measures, focused on the flow of metal boxes through junctions rather than people.
 Councils have substantial control over the allocation of road space and fail to prioritise buses in some of the most congested parts of their road networks.
 Existing bus priority measures have been focused on some of the easiest areas where roads are wide or in city centres where driving a car is limited by the lack of parking.
+This isn’t completely their fault.
+The current regulations set by national government and political expediency leave us in this state.
+Some motorists claim to be the victim, whilst driving straight through virtually anywhere they want with little hindrance.

 In three decades of bus deregulation, the bus industry has continued to operate a vital part of the public transport network.
 They have invested, investigated new routes and operated a network without bus subsidy for over 80% of services.
 There is no on/off switch for bus services decided by a central body, with other bus operators able to explore and operate new bus routes if a bus operator decides to not operate a route.
 Councils can also subsidise certain routes that have not been deemed by bus operators to be commercially viable.